greppetto/real-debrid-download-helper/README.md

 # rd2aria

-A simple tool with a TUI to simplify the process of downloading torrents through Real-Debrid using aria2.
+A simple tool with a CLI to simplify the process of downloading torrents through Real-Debrid using aria2.

 ## Features

 - Add magnet links to Real-Debrid
-- Monitor progress (planned) and unrestrict direct links
+- Unrestrict links
 - Download files using `aria2c`
-- Simple TUI (planned)
+- Simple CLI

 ## Build